 Things to do in Sydney at Easter

 You don’t have to go far to have a good time and it doesn’t have to cost much.
 It is easy to forget just what a wonderful city this is and it is amazing just how much there is to do over Easter in Sydney.
-We have researched the best events and activities on in Sydney over Easter and listed them below to complement the Top 100 Things to do – Happy Holidays!
+We have researched the best events and activities on in Sydney and listed them below to complement the Top 100 Things to do – Happy Easter!

 Climb the Harbour Bridge (Pylon)

 I think most people know about the Harbour Bridge Climb but you might not know about the much cheaper option that predates the Bridge Climb by some margin.
 If you climb the 200 steps to the top of the Harbour Pylon you will not only be rewarded with magnificent views of Sydney but also be given an insight into Sydney and her magnificent Harbour Bridge.
 For me, the best part of this experience, apart from the view of course, are all the amazing stories such as that of Vincent Kelly and his life (saving) belt.
 Follow the link below for more info.

 “Sydney is dead on Good Friday!”
 Is it really?

 Royal Easter Show – Thursday, 17th March – Wednesday, 30th March

 Famous for show bags, smelly animals, a rodeo and wood chopping.
 Kids love it.
 Make sure you bring buckets of patience (and cash) with you.
 The Royal Easter Show’s ‘Show Planner’ may help to make the experience a little easier.